 When you find your tree, give it a shake and run your hand along the branches.
 If heaps of needles fall to the floor, reject it and choose another.
 Your tree seller should wrap your tree in netting (using a machine similar to the photo above), which will make it easier for you to take your tree home without damaging it.
 Clear a space in the car for the Christmas tree and protect your car upholstery with an old sheet or blanket.

 Before you take your Christmas tree inside

 At home, saw a slice off the bottom of the trunk, remove the netting and stand the tree outside in a bucket of water for a few hours.
 The longer you can keep your tree outside in water, the fresher it will look on Christmas Day.

 When you take your tree inside, put it in a stand that holds water and remember to keep the water topped up throughout December.
 Now you’re ready to decorate your tree and make it look even more wonderful!
-If you need some inspiration, here are the Must Have Christmas Trends for 2018 and for decorating your Christmas tree.
+If you need some inspiration, read our tips for decorating your Christmas tree.